LucianoAdonis/lucianoadonis.github.io/pages/airtable.md

 The content will be split into four sections, as the index bar exceeded its length, making it easier to read and navigate:

 - [Chapter 1: Basics](/pages/airtable-chapter-1): Start here if you feel awkward navigating airtable.
+- [Chapter 1.5: Advanced Basics](/pages/airtable-chapter-1-5): Bridging the gap between basics and data management.
 - [Chapter 2: Data & Base](/pages/airtable-chapter-2): How to format your pages.
 - [Chapter 3: Formulas and Integrations](/pages/airtable-chapter-3): Macros
+- [Chapter 3.5: Advanced Scripting](/pages/airtable-chapter-3-5): Taking your formulas to the next level.
 - [Chapter 4: Interface Improvements](/pages/airtable-chapter-4): Random trivia that might be useful on a date to break the ice.

 <br>